We deliver exceptional results and true ROI through our services

 We built very easy ways to input information.
-But extracting that information in a relevant way, in real time, is still a big, big challenge.
-So we need to build technologies that immediately surface what’s most revelant and most meaningful to you.
+But extracting that information in a relevant way, in real-time, is still a big, big challenge.
+So we need to build technologies that immediately surface what’s most relevant and most meaningful to you.

-TwitterStarting today, we’re rolling out an email notification that lets you know if someone you follow retweets or favorites one of your Tweets.
+TwitterStarting today, we’re rolling out an email notification that lets you know if someone you follow retweets or favourites one of your Tweets.
 16 hours ago via web · powered by @socialditto

 Twitter of course already has email notifications for when a user is sent a direct message, and when they’re followed by someone new, as well as updates from Twitter itself about new products, features, and tips and product or service updates related to users’ accounts.

 The email notifications aren’t going to be the complete magical solution, but it is certainly a simple addition to Twitter that could end up going a long way in keeping users returning to Twitter.
 It works pretty well with Facebook.
 I know people that rarely go to Facebook at all, unless prompted by email notification.

 Both Twitter’s and Facebook’s use of email notifications highlight the fact that email is still a very important communication channel in the age of social media.
 You might even say that in some ways social media is largely dependent on email (don’t forget you need an email address to sign up for an account too).